 Campus Sex Crime Prevention Act

 The federal Campus Sex Crimes Prevention Act, enacted on October 28, 2000, became effective on October 28, 2002.
 Sex offenders, under the Campus Sex Crimes Prevention Act, must register with the state where an institution of higher education is located (even if they do not reside in the state) once they become enrolled or work at an institution of higher education.
-Changes in enrollment or employment status also must be made known to the state.
-Individuals covered by the act include:
+The state must also learn of changes in enrollment or employment status.
+This act includes:

-** An individual that has any sort of full-time or part-time employment at an institution of higher education in the state, with or without compensation, for more than 14days, or for an aggregate period exceeding 30 days in a calendar year.
+** Individuals who have full-time or part-time employment at a state’s institution of higher education—with or without compensation—for more than 14 days or for an aggregate period exceeding 30 days in a calendar year.

 The law requires higher education institutions to issue statements advising campus communities about where they can obtain law-enforcement-agency-based, state-provided information concerning registered sex offenders.

 In Vermont convicted sex offenders must register with the Vermont Criminal Information Center, which is maintained by the Vermont Department of Public Safety.
 Any person requesting, in accordance with the law, information on specific offenders may obtain that information.

 In 1996, with the passage of 13 VSA, Chapter 167, Subchapter 3, the Vermont Sex Offender Registry was established at the Vermont Crime Information Center (VCIC).
 You can contact the Vermont Criminal Information Center either at http://vcic.vermont.gov/sex_offender or (802) 241-5400

 Local law-enforcement agencies and the Vermont Crime Information Center are authorized to release relevant registry information to the public when requestors can articulate specific concern about their safety or the safety of others.
 State statute requires that requestors provide the subject’s name as the query’s basis.
 You may make queries to law enforcement agencies or VCIC by street address, town, or county.